RaincloudDev/championGame/README.md

 --CURRENT FEATURES
 - avatars and full move lists for each Player's Champions!
-    --player's move lists are BUTTONS
+- player's move lists are BUTTONS
 - assignable Player Name
-    --just hit the NAME YOUR GUY button to fire the order. "player" will become whatever is entered.
+- just hit the NAME YOUR GUY button to fire the order. "player" will become whatever is entered.

--GO BUTTON
+- GO BUTTON
-    -this button is trying to determine a winner.
+- this button is trying to determine a winner.
-    -currently all it does is turn the buttons back to normal -c1 monitor
+- currently all it does is turn the buttons back to normal
+- c1 monitor
-    -c1Monitor is a value that changes based on the players selection -its numbers right now. primarily used for debugging but it may become a feature in some form.
+- c1Monitor is a value that changes based on the players selection
+- its numbers right now. primarily used for debugging but it may become a feature in some form.
--Evylen calls you a dummy!
+- Evylen calls you a dummy!
-    -its in the .log()
+- its in the .log()
 futureFeatures
-    good fight logic.
+-    good fight logic.
-    Points gained for each hit
+-    Points gained for each hit
-    Points-Unlockable Champions
+-    Points-Unlockable Champions
-    player's health and animated bar
+-    player's health and animated bar
-        -more champions fighting will deal greater potential damage to players live score
+-        -more champions fighting will deal greater potential damage to players
+-    live score
-    points-unlockable powerup
+ -   points-unlockable powerup
-        -small expensive health potion style.
+-        -small expensive health potion style.